zhilothebest/Coronary_Calcium/README.md

 # Naming Convention of Dataset
 **orCA Score Data Set Naming**

-The file names are TR for training, TE for testing, V indicated the vendor number (one of four) and P is indeed the patient number for that vendor.
+The file names are TR for training, TE for testing, VA for validation.
+V indicated the vendor number (one of four) and P is indeed the patient number for that vendor.
 CTAI means CT angiography image, CTI means non-contrast CT image.
 R means segmentation image.

 # Tasks
 - [x] Organize Datasets